twitocode/Tantalum/content/Bad Debts.md

 CreatedAt: 2024-06-07
 MOC: "[[Business MOC]]"
 tags:
 - Unit-6
 aliases:
 - Allowance for Bad Debts
 TARGET DECK: Grade 11::BAF3M1::Unit 6
 ---

-# Bad Debts #flashcard
+# Bad Debts
 Amounts owed to a company but will not be collected.
 It has a 0 balance throughout the [[Fiscal Period]].
 Balance is reduced to zero at the end of the [[Fiscal Period]]
 <!--ID: 1717769566665-->